A Snapshot of AI, Machine Learning, and Deep Learning

 Modern AI systems need mountains of high-quality data to learn how to behave rationally.
 Were it not for the rise of Big Data, we would still be groping our way toward rudimentary machine learning milestones.
 But procuring rich data is a challenge for many researchers and data scientists.
 Even if they have thousands of feature sets, they may lack the time and staff to label the data.

-Thankfully, clickworker, a provider of AI training data via crowdsourcing, can supply you with heaps of clean, high-quality data. clickworker offers personalized training data, including text conversations, web research, videos, photos, and voice recordings.
+Thankfully, clickworker, a provider of AI training data via crowdsourcing, can supply you with heaps of clean, high-quality data. clickworker offers personalized training data, including text conversations, web research, image annotation, videos, photos, and voice recordings / audio data sets.
 Whether you’re developing an AI model to do natural language processing, predictive analytics, image classification, or something else, you can innovate faster and at a favorable cost with clickworker’s custom data sets.

 AI Training Data Service at clickworker